physbuzz/sicp/src/ch2/notes-ch2-5.md

   (apply-generic 'magnitude z))
 ```

-So then the sequence of calls looks like:
+So then the sequence of calls looks as follows.
+We make two calls to
+`apply-generic`, on the first call we wind up inside the complex package,
+and on the second call we wind up inside the rectangular package.

 ```rkt
 (magnitude z)